barremian/barremian/README.md

 Father.
 Husband.
 Developer. 🚝

-Currently trying to build some stuff. 👍
+Trying to build some stuff. 👍